-We believe clean technologies are poised for dramatic growth in a manner that will offer significant and tangible economic, environmental, and social benefits.
-Based on our research, our extensive network, and our analysis of a wide range of research from other credible sources, we conclude that:

-- The markets for clean technologies, while still nascent, will rise significantly.
+We believe clean technologies Clean Energy's High-Voltage Growth 2000 - 2010 [\$US Millions] are poised for dramatic growth in a manner that will offer \$43,500 Wind Power 2000 significant and tangible 2010 economic, environmental, and \$23,500 Solar Photovoltaics \$2.500 social benefits.
+Based on our \$10.000 Fuel Cells research, our extensive network, and our analysis of a \$5.000 Microturbines wide range of research from 20.000 40.000 60.000 80.000 100.000 other credible sources, we \$82,000 Clean Energy Total conclude that: \$6.780 technologies, while still nascent, will rise significantly.
 For example, we estimate the markets for clean energy technologies growing from less than US\$7 billion today to US\$82 billion by 2010.
 Some clean technologies, such as wind power, photovoltaics, and fuel cells, will continue to experience double-digit annual growth.
+However, the growth of clean technologies will be uneven, with some experiencing faster commercial ramp-up than others.

+The markets for clean

-However, the growth of clean technologies will be uneven, with some experiencing faster commercial ramp-up than others. - The number of companies offering clean-tech goods and services will experience a similar growth curve, with hundreds of start-ups reminiscent of early markets for e-business, telecom, and wireless technologies.
+- The number of companies offering clean-tech goods and services will experience a similar growth curve, with hundreds of start-ups reminiscent of early markets for e-business, telecom, and wireless technologies.
 The significant differences that exist between clean-tech and e-biz companies likely will result in fewer boom-and-bust business cycles than were experienced among many high-tech companies. - Investment money will pour into clean technology firms at an accelerating rate as investors, though chastened by the nosedive in technology stocks, view clean tech's attractive growth potential.
-During 2000, more than US\$1.4 billion of equity investments were made in clean-tech companies by angels and venture capital firms.
-Adding the money invested in clean-tech firms through initial public offerings, the total escalates to more than US\$2 billion.
-Company research-and-development investments in clean tech will skyrocket, too, with a few companies in each sector leading the way.
+During 2000, more than US\$1.4 billion of equity investments